MECfda: An R package for bias correction due to measurement error in functional and scalar covariates in scalar-on-function regression models

 Functional Data

-Function-valued variables (functional variables) are usually recorded as the value of the functions at certain (time) points in its domain.
-The data of a function-valued variable are often presented in the form of a matrix, (xij)n × m, where xij = fi(tj), represents the value of fi(tj), each row represents an observation (subject), and each column corresponds to a measurement (time) point.
+Function-valued variables (functional variables) are typically recorded as the measurements of the values of the functions at specific (time) points in the domain.
+The data of a function-valued variable are often presented in the form of a matrix, (xij)n × m, where xij = fi(tj), represents the value of fi(tj), each row corresponds to an observation (subject) and each column to a measurement time.

 fv = functional_variable(